truecharts/website/docs/manual/SCALE/options/ingress.md

 To support multiple domains, use the `TLS-Settings` option.
 Ensure `Cert-Manager clusterIssuer` is blank for the TLS-Settings to be displayed.

 ![Ingress Example using cert-manager with multiple domains](./img/ingress-example2.png)

-### Apps on Old Common (-v11):

-- `TLS-Settings`
-  - `Certificate Hosts`: Must have one but multiple may be used.
-  - `Host`: (required) Enter FQDN for HTTPS (app.mydomain.com)
-  - `Select TrueNAS SCALE Certificate`: Choose the Certificate created for your domain, see <a href="https://www.truenas.com/docs/scale/scaletutorials/credentials/certificates/certificatesscale/" target="_blank">TrueNAS Scale Managing Certificates documentation</a>

 ## Advanced Settings